Phant80m/Seraphite/readme.md

 ## :grey_question: FAQ

-- Does this work?
+- Q: Does this work?
-- Well, yes it does work and pretty well if i may add.
+- A: Well, yes it does work and pretty well if i may add.
-- Is it hard to use
+- Q: Is it hard to use
-- no. It is incredibly simple to setup and use.
+- A: no. It is incredibly simple to setup and use.
-- Can I use it with multiple configs
+- Q: Can I use it with multiple configs
-- Yes. you can specify the dotfile dir and the config folder
+- A: Yes. you can specify the dotfile dir and the config folder